 - Specificity–a helmet with a built-in respirator is a specific product.
 Most welding tasks will not require such rigorous protection.

 - Price Tag–these units generally cost more.
-That’s why they’re a good option for those who regularly require a helmet/mask combination.
+That’s why they’re a good option for those requiring a helmet/mask combination regularly.

 Built-in respirator helmets are built exactly for welding in air-contaminated environments.
 They are ideal for those whose jobs often require such protection.
-The adage “the right tool for the right job” is appropriately applied to these units.
+The adage “the right tool for the right job” appropriately applies to these units.
 For some jobs, they’re exactly what you need.

 Welders working in contaminated-air environments must wear some form of air filtration device.
 The choice of device depends ultimately on the environment and the specific situation.
 For one-time use, a disposable respirator can be combined with your welding helmet for a simple and cheap solution.
 However, a more permanent option might be more appropriate if a respirator is regularly required.

-Regular-use options range in price comfort and functionality.
+Regular-use options range in price, comfort, and functionality.
 A cheaper option is the purchase of a respirator to fit under your helmet.
-A pricey but probably more comfortable and secure option is the welding helmet with a built-in respirator.
+The welding helmet with a built-in respirator is a pricey but probably more comfortable and secure option.

-Whatever your choice, always put safety first and above all ensure that your combination meets at least the minimum filtration and protection requirement.
+Whatever your choice, always put safety first and ensure that your combination meets at least the minimum filtration and protection requirements.